 Who created these “Number Tracker” cards and provided the little yellow pencils?

-So, I just stood there, for quite a while, staring at Tuxedo as he spun the wheel and handed out more “Number Tracker” cards with little yellow pencils.
+So I just stood there, for quite a while, staring at Tuxedo, my brain simultaneously conflicted with both disdain and compassion as he spun the wheel and handed out more “Number Tracker” cards with little yellow pencils.

 Michael T. Koenig